menu icon

 University information

-Harper Adams University has been providing world-leading, specialist education in the fields of agriculture, farming, and animal science for 120 years.
+Harper Adams University has been providing world-leading, specialist education in the fields of agriculture, sustainability, and animal science for 120 years.
 It is now the UK’s market leader, by share of volume of students, for postgraduate degrees in agricultural and veterinary subjects (HESA, 2018).
 The university offers master’s programmes developed in conjunction with industry, across a range of topics related to agricultural production,...more